 Delight your tastebuds on this enticing tour of Portuguese cuisine.

-Taste tapas in Santiago de Compostela, capital of Spain's Galicia region and famous for marking the end of the Camino de Santiago pilgrim trail.
+Kick off in Santiago de Compostela, capital of Spain's Galicia region and famous for marking the end of the Camino de Santiago pilgrim trail.
 Discover the proud fish-mongering heritage of the port city of Vigo.
 Then step across the border to uncover the flavours of Portugal, featuring African, Mediterranean and Middle-Eastern influences thanks to centuries of invasion and trade.
-Sip your way around the Douro Valley, a stunning region responsible for introducing the world to port wine, and enjoy a home cooked dinner and a farm stay in the Alentejo region - fast gaining a reputation as a hotspot for Portuguese gastronomy.
+Sip your way around the Douro Valley, a stunning region responsible for introducing the world to port wine, and enjoy a farm-stay in the Alentejo region - fast gaining a reputation as a hotspot for Portuguese gastronomy.
 Finish up with glass of Ginjinha (wild cherry liqueur) in the charming city of Lisbon.

 Cook up a Galician feast using Vigo's finest seafood